Converting T1-weighted MRI from 3T to 7T quality using deep learning

 The U-Net uses residual blocks and attention mechanisms.
 The attention mechanisms allow conditioning on external variables.
-We decided to condition on the age, gender and diagnosis (i.e. cognitively impaired or cognitively impaired) of the participants.
-However, conditioning on the diagnosis can limit utility in practice (i.e., then a diagnosis is needed in all cases where one wishes to perform inference), and therefore we also trained the same two models, but without this condition.
+We initially decided to condition on the age, gender and diagnosis (i.e.\ cognitively impaired or cognitively unimpaired) of the participants.
+This was partly motivated by \cite{wang2023inversesr}'s choice to condition on age, gender, ventricular volume and brain volume, but we also note that age and sex can influence T1 contrast \citep{lewis2019cortical,corpataux2025effect}.
+However, we determined that conditioning on the diagnosis can limit utility in practice (i.e., then a diagnosis is needed in all cases where one wishes to perform inference), and so we opted not to condition on diagnosis in the end.
 We also conditioned on the approximate slice location, calculated as

-where we denote $s$ the slice index and $top,bot$ the indexes of, respectively, the highest and lowest brain axial slice (i.e., the indexes above and under which there is only background).
+where we let $s$ denote the slice index and the indexes of the highest and lowest brain axial slice (i.e., the indexes above and under which there is only background) are denoted $top$ and $bot$, respectively.
 We chose this simple formula so that the middle slice of index $s=\frac{top+bot}{2}$ has a slice location of 0, $s=top$ of 1 and $s=bot$ of -1.